 If this behavioral pattern persists, everything in your life will vanish—one by one: your job, business, career, family, and even your own life.

 Fortunately for Justyn, he recovered.
-He didn’t resort to a tragic ending like the story of a 16-year-old boy who attempted suicide after losing $6000 on lottery tickets.
+He didn’t resort to a tragic ending like the story of a 16-year-old boy who took his own life after losing $6000 on lottery tickets.

 You know when enough is enough but can’t control the temptation.